arvigeus/AZ-204/Learning Path/Application Insights.md

 ### Explore Application Insights

-Application Insights is an extension of Azure Monitor and provides Application Performance Monitoring (also known as “APM”) features.
+Application Insights is an extension of Azure Monitor and provides Application Performance Monitoring (APM) features.
 APM tools are useful to monitor applications from development, through test, and into production in the following ways:

 - Proactively understand how an application is performing.
 - Reactively review application execution data to determine the cause of an incident.